If you’ve worked on a team with more than two services, you’ve felt this pain.

 Mature engineering teams long ago solved a similar problem with infrastructure.

-This separation isn’t bureaucracy.
-It’s separation of concerns at the repository level.
+This isn’t bureaucracy.
+It’s separation of concerns applied to the engineering stack.

 company-erd-repo/